xieyuheng/inner/persons/robin-milner/1982-principal-type-schemes-for-functional-programs.md

 > well-typed, in contrast with the elegant and slightly more
 > permissive type discipline of Coppo.
 [1]

-也许值得一读：

-- [1] "An extended polymorphic type system for applicative languages",
+[1] "An extended polymorphic type system for applicative languages",
 M. Coppo，1980.

 > The discipline can be well illustrated by a small example.